ModelCloud/PyPcre/README.md

 manually built copy under `/usr/local`, export `PCRE2_LIBRARY_PATH` (and, if needed, a matching `PCRE2_INCLUDE_DIR`) so the build links against the desired location.

-# Notes

-## Pattern cache
-- `pcre.compile()` caches hashable `(pattern, flags)` pairs, keeping up to 128 entries.
-- Use `pcre.clear_cache()` when you need to free the cache proactively.
-- Non-hashable pattern objects skip the cache and are compiled each time.

-## Default flags for text patterns
-- String patterns enable `Flag.UTF` and `Flag.UCP` automatically so behaviour matches `re`.
-- Byte patterns keep both flags disabled; opt in manually if Unicode semantics are desired.
-- Explicitly supply `Flag.NO_UTF`/`Flag.NO_UCP` to override the defaults for strings.

-## Additional usage notes
-- All top-level helpers (`match`, `search`, `fullmatch`, `finditer`, `findall`) defer to the cached compiler.
-- Compiled `Pattern` objects expose `.pattern`, `.flags`, `.jit`, and `.groupindex` for introspection.
-- Execution helpers accept `pos`, `endpos`, and `options`, allowing you to thread PCRE2 execution flags per call.

-## Memory allocation
-- The extension selects the fastest available allocator at import time: it prefers jemalloc, then tcmalloc, and finally falls back to the platform `malloc`.
-Optional allocators are loaded via `dlopen`, so no additional link flags are required when they are absent.
-- All internal buffers (match data wrappers, JIT stack cache entries, error formatting scratch space) use the chosen allocator; CPython’s `PyMem_*` family is no longer used within the extension.
-- Call `pcre_ext_c.get_allocator()` to inspect which backend is active at runtime.